BrilliantPlugins/wp-geometa/README.md

  * Buffering is a very common operation, but it doesn't work well in EPSG:4326.
 Can we use a reverse haversine or something to determine an approximate number of degrees to buffer if given a center point and a distance?
+ * Support spatial orderby
+ * Add callbacks/hooks so that other plugins with custom tables (eg. Gravity Forms) could store geo data in a geo way.